Social Bond Theory

 The Four Elements of Social Bonds

-Hirschi (1969) identified four central elements that constitute the social bond:
+Hirschi (1969) identified four elements that form the social bond: attachment, commitment, involvement, and belief.

 Attachment